JAdamHub/MLOps_Assignment1/docs/README.md

 # Penguins of Madagascar - GitHub Pages

-Denne mappe indeholder filerne til GitHub Pages-websitet for Penguins of Madagascar projektet.
+This folder contains the files for the GitHub Pages website for the Penguins of Madagascar project.

-## Struktur
+## Structure

-- `_config.yml`: Jekyll konfigurationsfil
+- `_config.yml`: Jekyll configuration file
-- `_layouts/`: Indeholder HTML layouts
+- `_layouts/`: Contains HTML layouts
-- `_includes/`: Indeholder genbrugelige HTML komponenter
+- `_includes/`: Contains reusable HTML components
-- `index.html`: Hovedsiden (genereres automatisk af prediction.py)
+- `index.html`: Main page (generated automatically by prediction.py)

-## Funktionalitet
+## Functionality

-GitHub Pages-websitet viser de daglige forudsigelser af pingvinarter, som hentes fra API'en hver morgen kl.
-7:30 via GitHub Actions.
-Websitet opdateres automatisk, når nye forudsigelser tilføjes.
+The GitHub Pages website displays the daily predictions of penguin species, which are fetched from the API every morning at 7:30 AM via GitHub Actions.
+The website is updated automatically when new predictions are added.

-## Teknisk implementering
+## Technical Implementation

 - Jekyll static site generator
 - Bootstrap 4.6 for styling
-- GitHub Actions for automatisering
+- GitHub Actions for automation